willianathompson/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/896e6336-40f7-477d-a4bb-797264a881b6)

 Navigate to the installation folder and extract the osTicket folder, which will contain two folders: scripts and upload.
 Copy the upload folder to Windows (C:) > inetpub > wwwroot and rename it to "osTicket".
-Then, start and stop IIS.
+Then, start/stop in IIS.